walliski/myranks-for-gokz/README.md

 ## Changelog

 * **1.2.3** 07.03.2021
-  - Calculate score with low priority in initial setup Separates the player insertion and initial score load, so that we can do the important stuff with high prio, and the score calculation with low prio.
+  - Calculate score with low priority in initial setup.
+    Separates the player insertion and initial score load, so that we can do the important stuff with high prio, and the score calculation with low prio.
-  - Fix missing translations error in !rank command When targeting an invalid target the server would throw an error about missing translations.
+  - Fix missing translations error in !rank command.
+    When targeting an invalid target the server would throw an error about missing translations.
 This is now fixed by loading the correct translation file.